COVID Response Team Frequently Asked Questions

 How is the Library being impacted?

-The library and computer labs on both campuses will be open with full services for the Fall 2021 semester and will continue to offer virtual services for remote students.
+The library and computer labs on both campuses are open with full services and will continue to offer virtual services for remote students.
 The library hours for the fall have not been finalized.
 However, a tentative schedule of 8:00AM – 4:00PM Monday through Friday has been established.
 For additional information on library services, visit the library webpage.

 How is the bookstore being impacted?

 The NECC Bookstore is open to students and the general public.
 We also continue to serve our customers by fulfilling online orders placed through our website www.neccstore.com.
 You can contact the bookstore with questions at email@example.com or call the store at 978-556-3999 Monday through Thursday 10 am to 4 pm.
 Stay well!

 At this time, only drinks and snacks are available at the bookstore.
 No hot or cold meals are offered.